top of page

 Payment Options available: Payments Accepted: Cash, Venmo, Zelle, Check

-Sunflower Village Membership is due the first day of class ($75)
+Sunflower Village Membership is due the first day of class ($75) ( this is an annual fee only )

 Pay in full: $60 ($60 x 1 day = $60 per week x 4 weeks = $240)